 We repair damage to asphalt caused by tree roots.
-In this process, the affected area is excavated and root material removed.
-We then dispose of both the asphalt and organic spoils, re-compact the area and pave with hot mix asphalt.
-All patches are then sealed with hot tar seam sealer.
+In this process, we excavate the affected area and remove the root material.
+We then dispose of both the asphalt and organic spoils, re-compact the area, and pave with hot mix asphalt.
+To finish, we seal all patches with hot tar seam sealer.

-Tree roots beneath pavement cause asphalt surfaces to bulge and deform, results in breaks, cracks, and buckles that compromise the integrity of the pavement itself.
-Most problem tree roots exist between 12-18 inches beneath the surface of the pavement and removal is not always easy.
+Tree roots beneath pavement cause asphalt surfaces to bulge and deform, resulting in breaks, cracks, and buckles that compromise the integrity of the pavement itself.
+Most problem tree roots exist between 12 to 18 inches beneath the surface of the pavement, and removal is not always easy.

 – Manual Removal